 Providence - Sojourner House

 In 2016, Pierce Atwood’s Charitable Giving Committee selected the Travis Roy Foundation as the beneficiary of our yearlong fundraising efforts.
 Travis Roy, a native of Yarmouth, Maine, was on the BU hockey team in his freshman year.
 At just 11 seconds into his first collegiate hockey game, he crashed into the boards the wrong way and was left paralyzed from the neck down.

-Following his injury Travis created a foundation focused on empowering spinal cord injury survivors through adaptive equipment grants and, in addition, provides funding for spinal cord injury research.
-In addition to his Foundation work, Travis is a popular motivational speaker and makes frequent appearances around New England and across the country.
+Following his injury, Travis created a foundation focused on empowering spinal cord injury survivors through adaptive equipment grants and providing funding for spinal cord injury research.
+Travis was a popular motivational speaker and made frequent appearances around New England and across the country.
+Travis passed away in 2020.

 In 2015, under the leadership of firm energy attorney Julia Weller and paralegal Sandy Stenquist, Pierce Atwood raised nearly $3000 to assist victims of the Nepal earthquake.
 These funds are being donated to the Gorkhaly Foundation, which is working to rebuild the micro-hydro plant in Barpak, the quake’s epicenter, and the American Nepal Medical Foundation, one of the first organizations to respond when the earthquake hit, and that is still on the ground in Nepal.